healthy-chicken-saladeers/rag_detective/docs/optimization.md

 ![](../img/experiment-results-20.jpg)

-## First, we fine-tuned BERT with Model Checkpointing and F1 Evaluation using a different dataset and for 30 epochs
+### We fine-tuned BERT with Model Checkpointing and F1 Evaluation using a different dataset and for 30 epochs

 The main changes we implemented here involved calculating the F1 score at the end of each training epoch, and saving the model that achieves the best F1 score on the validation data.
 This well-performing model is subsequently exploited to evaluate its performance on unseen test data.

-## Methodology
+## Steps

 **Step 1:** Login into the Weights & Biases platform to track the experiment metrics.